 Enjoy a Picnic on the Champs de Mars

 A picnic in Paris is a favorite pasttime and there is no shortage of amazing food you can pick up from local purveyors to round out your spread.
-I love getting baguettes, cheese, fresh fruit and wine along with sparkling water and grabbing a blanket and heading to the Champs de Mars.
-The Champs de Mars is often in bloom with cherry blossoms in the spring so it is even more beautiful this time of year to picnic in.
+I love getting baguettes, cheese, fresh fruit and wine along with sparkling water and grabbing a blanket and heading to the Champ de Mars underneath La Tour Eiffel.
+The Champ de Mars is often in bloom with cherry blossoms in the spring so it is even more beautiful this time of year to picnic in.
+Plus what is better than watching the top of the Eiffel Tower while you enjoy French cheeses, fruits and good wine in a little picnic?

 Consider a Day Trip

 There are so many easy day trips from Paris.
 In the Springtime I think a visit to Monet’s former home and gardens at Giverny is particularly lovely as you get to experience the gardens as they begin to bloom.
 Giverny is a small village in Normandy in northern France and is accessible from Paris by a train ride that takes about 40 minutes.
 Claude Monet lived and worked there from 1883 until his death in 1926.
 The artist’s former home and elaborate gardens, where he produced his famed water lily series, are now the Fondation Claude Monet museum.
-If you’re a fan of Monet’s art, it is a spectacular place to visit.
+If you’re a fan of Monet’s art, it is a spectacular place to visit – especially as the gardens begin to bloom again after the winter cold.

 Wander the Luxembourg Gardens

 This is my personal favorite park in Paris.
-It shows off during all seasons but spending a day walking through it in Spring never gets old.
+It shows off during all seasons but spending a day walking through it in Spring never gets old when the weather in Paris feels like a gift with blue skies and sunshine.

 Take a Walking Tour